the-nick-of-time/units/docs/base_units.rst

 .. automodule:: pyunitx.length
 	:members:
-	:exclude-members: sig_figs, is_dimension, equivalent_to, meters
+	:exclude-members: sig_figs, is_dimension, equivalent_to, to_latex, meters

 Time
 ----

 .. automodule:: pyunitx.time
 	:members:
-	:exclude-members: sig_figs, is_dimension, equivalent_to
+	:exclude-members: sig_figs, is_dimension, equivalent_to, to_latex

 Mass
 ----

 .. automodule:: pyunitx.mass
 	:members:
-	:exclude-members: sig_figs, is_dimension, equivalent_to
+	:exclude-members: sig_figs, is_dimension, equivalent_to, to_latex

 Temperature
 -----------

 .. automodule:: pyunitx.temperature
 	:members:
-	:exclude-members: sig_figs, is_dimension, equivalent_to
+	:exclude-members: sig_figs, is_dimension, equivalent_to, to_latex

 Angle